chanzb0119/fyp/README.md

-You're right - let me update the README to accurately reflect that the Render service needs manual restart.
-Here's the corrected version:

 # Property Rental Website with Hybrid Recommender System

 A modern property rental platform built with Next.js and FastAPI, featuring a hybrid recommender system that combines collaborative filtering and content-based techniques to provide personalized property recommendations.